-- 1. When one or more of the variables is manipulated while the other is held constant, the research is called an experiment.

-- 2. Random assignment occurs when the researcher assigns the participants to groups by chance.

-- 3. Independent and Dependent Variables

-- 4. Roles of Confederates

-- 5. Experimental and Control Groups

-- 6. Quasi-Experimental Designs

-- 7. Intersection: Personality and Social Psychology: Does Sociability Lead to Happiness or Is It the Other Way Around?

-- 8. Some Cautions about Experimental Research
+- 1. When one or more of the variables is manipulated while the other is held constant, the research is called an experiment. - 2.
+Random assignment occurs when the researcher assigns the participants to groups by chance. - 3.
+Independent and Dependent Variables - 4.
+Roles of Confederates - 5.
+Experimental and Control Groups - 6.
+Quasi-Experimental Designs - 7.
+Intersection: Motivation and Social Psychology: Can a Sense of Purpose Buffer Distress in the Face of Diversity? - 8.
+Some Cautions about Experimental Research

 - a.
 Validity

 - b.
 External Validity

 - c.
 Internal Validity

 - d.
 Experimenter Bias

 - e.
+Demand characteristics

-Demand characteristics - f.
-Research Participant Bias and the Placebo Effect i.Double-Blind Experiment
+- f.
+Research Participant Bias and the Placebo Effect

+- g.
+Double-Blind Experiment